-- Enucleation, including the optic nerve, is curative; in tumor involvement of the optic nerve, therapy similar to extraocular disease may be required (see below) - Groups 1-3: above mentioned treatment options (irradiation, laser photocoagulation, cryotherapy, chemotherapy) without enucleation - Groups 4 and 5 with no family history: enucleation in patients with invasion of the retinal pigment epithelium, chorioid, optic nerve, and/or lamina cribrosa sclerae often necessary
+- Enucleation that includes the optic nerve is usually curative; when there is tumor involvement of the optic nerve, therapy similar to extraocular disease may be required (see below). - Groups 1-3: above-mentioned treatment options (irradiation, laser photocoagulation, cryotherapy, chemotherapy) without enucleation. - Groups 4 and 5 with no family history: enucleation for patients with invasion of the retinal pigment epithelium, choroid, optic nerve, and/or lamina cribrosa sclerae often necessary.